-Laws and rules are not very good tools for judging whether a person, behaviour or situation is considered “wanted” or “unwanted”.
+Laws and rules are not very effective tools for determining whether a person, behaviour, or situation is considered “wanted” or “unwanted”.
 Neither is a public display of character when you are not able to see the hidden agendas or what’s going on when no one is watching.
 Judgment requires something deeper, something that can’t be learned by reading laws.
 Judgment requires wisdom.
 It’s what you do when no one is watching that determines your strength of character.
-It also shows how sound your judgment is.
+It also demonstrates the soundness of your judgment.
 Here are 5 essential questions to help improve your judgment.

 Although we think we’re good judges of character, most of us are fooled by presentation.
-Let me illustrate with a well-known example you might have come across before.
+Let me illustrate this with a well-known example you may have encountered before.

 Consider the following two real-life historical leaders and judge who you deem the better leader.